htesligte/henkos/README.md

 ````

 # Notes
-* The image has an invalid fat12 bootsector at the moment because I didn't really understand how some data was loaded.
-I will fix this once I get to it.
+* ~~The image has an invalid fat12 bootsector at the moment because I didn't really understand how some data was loaded.
+I will fix this once I get to it.~~ Fixed now, still don't understand how to use linux tools to create a floppy image. `dd` and `mkdosfs` don't seem to help here.
 * Currently I use imagefs.exe from that tutorial to build a floppy image, but I'm sure there are plenty enough linux tools that can do the same job.